GRADUATION PROGRAM IN BIOMEDICAL ENGINEERING

 d) Discussion – an evaluation of the contribution of the thesis research to the field of study and consideration of future directions.

 The second format may only be used by candidates whose thesis work forms the basis for two or more papers accepted for publication in refereed journals.
 In this case the published papers (or relevant portions of the manuscripts) may be substituted for the Methods and Results section of the thesis.
 Otherwise the format will be the same as that given above; i.e., it should contain a complete Abstract, Introduction, and Discussion.
+All candidates must publish at least one first-author, original research paper by the date of thesis defense.

 If portions of the student’s work have been done in collaboration with other investigators, the candidate will explicitly state his/her contribution to the work.
 Detailed instructions on preparation and format of the Ph.D. dissertation should be obtained from the Graduate School.